Copenhagen hypnosis murders: The investigation

-After an extensive set of legal proceedings that ended eventually in 1955, Palle Hardrup was sentenced to be imprisoned indefinitely at the Institution of Herstedvester.
-The Danish Supreme Court upheld Bjørn Schouw Nielsen's sentence to life imprisonment, and declined to reopen the case.
+After an extensive set of legal proceedings that eventually ended in 1955, Palle Hardrup was sentenced to be imprisoned indefinitely at the Institution of Herstedvester.
+The Danish Supreme Court upheld Bjørn Schouw Nielsen's sentence to life imprisonment and declined to reopen the case.
 At the time of the Supreme Court's decision, the Danish Medico-Legal Council had stated that they were unable either to confirm or dispute Reiter's theory.
 However, in December 1956, after a thorough examination of the case file, the Council issued its final public statement on the case, finding that there had been a significant mental disorder in Hardrup's state of mind - the influence of another person, which in these circumstances involved hypnosis.
 A few years later, the subcommittee of the Strasbourg Court of Human Rights reopened the case for special consideration.
-In 1960, the subcommittee found that Nielsen had been properly convicted by the Danish judiciary.
+In 1960, the subcommittee found that the Danish judiciary had properly convicted Nielsen.
 This decision was further upheld by the Human Rights Court in 1961.

-Both Nielsen and Hardrup were released, independently, in 1967.
+Both Nielsen and Hardrup were released independently in 1967.
 Bjørn Schouw Nielsen committed suicide with potassium cyanide in 1974.
 Palle Hardrup died in 2012.